 EISA identified CSOs partners with whom we will work with and support for the 2019 electoral processes, namely the Association for Development and Society (ADS), which works in partnership with the Catholic Church of Mozambique; Solidariedade Moçambique; Sociedade Aberta; Civil Society Capacity Building and Learning Centre (CESC).

 In accordance with EISA's policy, each organisation underwent a due diligence process, which will inform the scope of collaboration with them.
 EISA Head Office facilitated training on the EISA financial reporting requirements with the organisations.

-As a complement to the planned electoral activities, a Platform to Support Electoral Transparency, an innovative initiative by EISA and its partners, with a strong technological component, was established, providing space for stakeholders such as partners, political parties, the media, civil and international observers and CNE to access information as it was sent directly from the PVT exercise, general observation of the voting process such as opening and closing of polling stations, the presence of party agents/observers, and performance of electoral staff, etc. Technologically, to capture data, the EISA popola software system was used.
+As a complement to the planned electoral activities, a Platform to Support Electoral Transparency, an innovative initiative by EISA and its partners, with a strong technological component, was established, providing space for stakeholders such as partners, political parties, the media, civil and international observers and CNE to access information as it was sent directly from the PVT exercise, general observation of the voting process such as opening and closing of polling stations, the presence of party poll-watchers/observers, and performance of electoral staff, etc. Technologically, to capture data, the EISA popola software system was used.
 The initiative was of great interest by media and EISA donor, as it brought together various civil society initiatives and facilitated access to information on the process, mainly by the media and international observers.The centre received extensive media coverage, was visited by donors and created a hub of election information and data.